mbzshajib/mbzshajib/README.md

 ### **Soft Skills**

-Good at Teamwork, planning, debugging, analysing problems, finding solutions, Learning new things, adapting new environment and culture and respectful to other's Opinion.
+Good at teamwork, planning, debugging, analyzing problems, finding solutions.
+Learning new things, adapting to new environments and cultures, and being respectful to others' opinions.

 ---